Doug-AWS/aws-cdk-intro-workshop/workshop/content/20-create-project/500-deploy.md

 ![](./cfn1.png)

-If you select `CdkWorkshopStack` and open the __Resources__ tab, you will see the physical identities of our resources:
+If you select `CdkWorkshopStack` and open the __Resources__ tab, you will see the physical identities of your resources:

 ![](./cfn2.png)